Resources: Obtain More Information on Youth Firesetting and Fire Misuse

 Ahrns-Klas KS.
 The new epidemic: displays of risky fire use in social media.
 American Burn Association Burn and Fire Prevention Newsletter: Volume 5.
 March 2010.

-Campbell R. Playing with fire.
-National Fire Protection Association, March 2014.
-Available online: https://www.nfpa.org/News-and-Research/Data-research-and-tools/US-Fire-Problem/Children-playing-with-fire
+Campbell R. Playing with fire: Non-structure fires and Playing with fire: Structure fires.
+National Fire Protection Association, May 2021.
+Available online: https://www.nfpa.org/News-and-Research/Data-research-and-tools/US-Fire-Problem/Playing-with-fire

 Campbell R. Intentional fires.
 National Fire Protection Association, July 2017.
 Available online: https://www.nfpa.org/News-and-Research/Data-research-and-tools/US-Fire-Problem/Intentional-fires